Deep Tissue Massage

 Reduce post-surgery adhesion’s and swelling, reduce spasms and cramping, relax and soften injured, tired, and overused muscles.
 Release endorphin’s — amino acids that work as the body’s natural painkiller and help to relieve migraine pain.

-So after reading all this do you still think this is a 'Life luxury' ??
+So after reading all this do you still think this is just still a "Little luxury" ??